-Daily Deal sites can be an effective way for businesses to branch out and reach new customers.
-These websites are devoted to providing customers with discounts on their favorite products and services.
-They can be a great way to bring new customers to your business, saving you time and generating more profit.
-However, your success depends largely on how you use the site, when you post offers and why you decide to participate in the program.
+If you own a business and you are trying to branch out and find new customers, you may have considered using the services of a daily deal site.
+These websites are devoted to providing customers with discounts on their favorite products and services and they can be a great way to bring new customers to your business.
+However, your success with such a site depends largely on how you use it, when you post offers and why you decide to participate in the program.

 How Do Daily Deal Sites Work?

-When a shopper visits a Daily Deal site, they are asked to enter a valid e-mail address.
-Offers are then sent to the inbox.
-The customer can view discounts and purchase coupons for products at a reduced rate.
-While the best-know daily deal sites are Groupon and LivingSocial, there are hundreds of smaller daily deal sites for every product including fashion, kids’ clothing and toys, health and beauty supplies and almost anything else you can think of.
-Many sites are targeted to a specific audience; like bargain-savvy moms, singles or pet owners.
+The shopper simply enters a valid email address and receives offers in his inbox.
+The customer can then view discounts and purchase coupons for products at a reduced rate.
+While there are a couple large sites, Groupon and LivingSocial, there are hundreds of other smaller daily deal sites for virtually every product including fashion, kids clothing and items, as well as health and beauty supplies.
+Some sites are devoted strictly to bargain-savvy moms and provide deals on items or services that the whole family can use.

-Businesses posting discounts or coupons on these sites generally offer at least a 50% discount on the product being offered.
-If, for example, you own an auto ac repair business, you can offer discounts on parts and labor costs.
-Or if you run an upholstery cleaning business, you can offer a $25 to use the upholstery cleaning machine on the couch for just $12.50.
-The daily deal site takes a percentage of the sale, usually between 40 to 50 percent.
-On a sale of $12.50, both you and the site you choose will receive $6.25 for each sale of the coupon.
+The interested business can post a discount or a coupon on the site, but the site itself takes a percentage of the sale, usually between 40 to 50 percent.
+While participation requirements vary depending on the site and what the site offers to customers, you can expect to offer at least a 50 percent discount on your product.
+If, for example, you own an upholstery cleaning business, you can offer a $25 to use the upholstery cleaning machine on the couch for just $12.50.
+Both you and the site you choose will receive $6.25 for each sale of the coupon.
 Keep in mind that if your coupon is never redeemed, your profit margin increases; in fact, some companies report that between 5 and 40 percent of their coupons go without redemption.

 What to Do